Manet, Cezanne, Oceans, and a Pear

 Nietzsche, Kant, and Einstein, were all renowned creatures of habit.

 Maybe a little boredom goads the mind to find new connections.
 Whatever the reason, try working, if you can, at the same time and in the same place each day.
 This makes it easier to keep going when it all hits the fan.

-Instead of conquering the world the moment you step into your workspace, start with something mindless.
+Instead of trying to conquer the world the moment you step into your workspace, start with something mindless.
 Squeeze some fresh paint onto your palette, or scribble a bunch of lines on sketch paper.

 Let any vexing thoughts you have flow in, then flow out as you ease into the work.
 Don’t try to suppress them and don’t berate yourself for having them to begin with.
-That’s just another energy drain on top of the first one.
+That’s just another distraction on top of the first one.

 Saying something to yourself like, “Duly noted”, will help those thoughts subside.
 Forget tunnel vision.
 It’s overrated.

 Working doesn’t just mean smearing paint onto canvas and hoping it looks like something.